zengbing15/lumos_doc/docs/reference/ckbnode.md

 ---
-id: installckb
+id: ckbnode
-title: Install a CKB Node
+title: CKB Nodes and Networks
 ---

 <!--The Nervos CKB (Common Knowledge Base) is the bottom-most layer in the Nervos ecosystem.
 It serves as a foundation to build on and provides trust to all layers built on top.-->